 Don't Be Afraid To Try

 Horseback riding is a time-consuming and expensive sport.
 But, if you don't mind the risk of taking a tumble now and then, want a fun way to shed a few pounds and get into shape, and you love the sound of whinnies from a magnificent four-legged creature, then taking up riding may be just what you need.

 Farms and riding stables can be found practically everywhere, even in many big cities.
-If you are fortunate enough to live in an urban area, horses are everywhere.

 Riding is not just a sport to get your body fit; there are treadmills for that.
 Riding is a great way to get out of this fast-paced, cement-covered, cell-phone-service world, even if it is for just an hour or so.
 Another bonus is that spending time with horses helps reduce stress.